isberg1/Android_Lab3/READMe.md

 # Lab 03: Throwing a virtual ball upwards

+this app was made using a Samsung galaxy S5 with android 6.0.1

 ## using the app

 This app reads and calculates the mobile devices acceleration when moved rapidly, the values